leogmendoza/quenchtessential/README.md

 <img src="demo/absolute_cinema.png" width="45%">

 ## What?
-Quenchtessential is an ESP32-based IoT solution built to automatically water my houseplant while monitoring its health with a full-stack app!
+Quenchtessential is an ESP32-based IoT solution built to automatically water my houseplant while also monitoring its health via a full-stack dashboard app!

 ### Circuit